Lcarvajal/Lcarvajal.github.io/about.md

 permalink: /about/
 ---

-With one year of mathematics at the [Free University of Berlin](https://en.wikipedia.org/wiki/Free_University_Berlin) and two years of economics and computer science at [Florida State](https://en.wikipedia.org/wiki/Florida_State_University), I am ready to work on cool mobile apps that solve problems in education, health, and limited internet.
+With one year of mathematics at the <a href="https://en.wikipedia.org/wiki/Free_University_Berlin" target="_blank">Free University of Berlin</a> and two years of economics and computer science at <a href="https://en.wikipedia.org/wiki/Florida_State_University" target="_blank">Florida State</a>, I am ready to work on cool mobile apps that solve problems in education, health, and limited internet.

 ### The Backstory